sweeks/multiviewer/docs/developer-guide.md

 We avoid leading underscores on helper functions; to keep interfaces clean, hide internal details in the `.pyi` stubs instead of prefixing names.
 This keeps the runtime code more readable while still controlling what’s exported.

+## Pyright ignores vs casts

+When only the type checker needs help (e.g., upstream stubs are incomplete), prefer a targeted `# pyright: ignore[...]` over adding runtime casts.
+This keeps runtime behavior unchanged and makes the intent explicit to readers.